-- For lower levels (and kids): concentrate on 8 key items which they know well (this can be Christmas presents hidden i.e. a Harry Potter book, a game boy, a favourite video).
+- For lower levels and kids, concentrate on eight key items which they know well (these can be Christmas presents hidden i.e. a Harry Potter book, a game boy, a favourite video).

 Pin the nose on the reindeer (whole class or small groups)

-Prepare 8 festive sounding challenges suited to the language level of your class and get them talking to find someone who …went skiing / will be going skiing, wrote a letter to Santa when they were small, has got a Xmas tree at home, has done some Xmas shopping, can tell you how to cook a traditional meal/dish.
+Prepare eight festive sounding challenges suited to the language level of your class and get them talking to find someone who… went skiing / will be going skiing, wrote a letter to Santa when they were small, has got a Christmas tree at home, has done some Christmas shopping, can tell you how to cook a traditional Christmas meal/dish, etc. For example:

-- Lower levels: Find someone who is.. going to the mountains for Christmas / Going to stay with cousins for Christmas / Staying at home for Christmas.
+- Lower levels: Find someone who is... going to the mountains for Christmas / going to stay with cousins for Christmas / staying at home for Christmas, etc.

-- Higher levels (use language they have studied this term): Find someone who … has never been away from home / has eaten pizza on Christmas day / Would go to a hot country for Christmas (if they could/had the opportunity) / Has already bought some Christmas presents / a Christmas CD / Can suggest an original dish/activity for Xmas day / can tell you a special Xmas memory from childhood (this is a very open conversation starter for a fairly fluent class).
+- Higher levels (use language they have studied this term): Find someone who… has never been away from home / has eaten pizza on Christmas day / would like to go to a hot country for Christmas / has already bought some Christmas presents / has got a Christmas CD / can suggest an original dish/activity for Christmas day / can tell you a special Christmas memory from childhood (this is a very open conversation starter for a fairly fluent class), etc.

-Make multiple copies of the same colouring picture (print up one from the sites suggested in the Essential UK Xmas Special).
-Tell the whole class how to colour it (best with lower levels and kids) or in pairs give each students a half coloured picture (different parts coloured for each) and they ask questions to finish the picture e.g. “What colour is the present? fairy on the tree?
-Santa’s sleigh?”
+Make multiple copies of the same colouring picture (print out one from the net).
+Dictate to the whole class how to colour it (best with lower levels and kids) or in pairs give each students a half coloured picture (different parts coloured for each) and they ask questions to finish the picture e.g. 'What colour is the present / fairy on the tree / Santa’s sleigh?'